-Many times our relationship with God is reminiscent of the relationship we had with our natural father that may have lacked closeness and intimacy because our dad was absent physically or emotionally.
-Our present so-called high Biblical standards and sacrificial commitment to God are usually more about us trying to be special and worthy of being noticed by a distant God because we have yet to truly know Him intimately.
+Many times our relationship with God is similar to the relationship we had with our natural father, that may have lacked closeness, because our dad was absent physically or emotionally.
+Our present so-called high Biblical standards and sacrificial commitment to God may be more about us trying to be noticed by a distant God, because we have yet to truly accept His unmerited love for us.

-Ironically the Lord has to deliver us from what seems like our very commitment to Him in order to bring us to Himself.
+Ironically the Lord has to deliver us from what seems like our very commitment to Him, in order to bring us to Himself.
 This is similar to what happened when Jesus let His disciples see Him die right before their eyes.
-The Jesus they knew and loved, as awesome as He was to them, wasn’t the full representation of all He was.
+The Jesus they knew and loved, as awesome as He was, wasn’t the full representation of all He was.
 Jesus is so much more.

-God wisely has to allow “our” Jesus, our Christian formulas, our systematic theology, our dreams and our faith in people to die in our eyes, before we will fully embrace the true resurrected Christ in His fullness.
-As the Lord worked to circumcise our outward flesh-nature and behavior like smoking, drinking, and a life of promiscuity in the Outer Court, He begins to carefully cut and circumcise our souls as well in the Inner Court.
+God wisely has to allow our “Jesus”, our Christian formulas, our systematic theology, our dreams and our faith in other people, to die in our eyes.
+This needs to happen for us to fully embrace the true, resurrected Christ in His fullness.
+As the Lord worked to circumcise our outward flesh-nature and behavior like smoking, drinking, and a life of promiscuity in the Outer Court, He begins to carefully cut and circumcise our souls (the self-life) as well in the Inner Court.

 This painful cutting is actually like a pruning that will produce more life.
 Truly, except a grain of wheat falls into the ground and dies, it abides alone (John 12:24).
 Just as the seed may feel like it is losing everything, it is about to become everything it was destined to be.
 We will all experience this kind of death as we approach the veil that separates us from knowing God more intimately and experientially.

-It’s not until we are drawn by the Lord to go even deeper in our relationship with God that we discover the impurity of our prideful motives.
-Here we discover the seed-bed of all sin.
+It’s not until we are drawn by the Lord, to go even deeper in our relationship with God that we discover the impurity of our prideful motives.
+Here we discover the seed-bed of all sin (pride or self-sufficiency) .
 Here we discover what really needs to die in our nature internally, not just the external surface sins.
 This process is usually initiated through great trials and tribulations and is often accompanied by great disappointments or prolonged suffering.